BawdyAnarchist/quBSD/docs/Future_Development.md

   - I think I removed the chaining starts.
 Maybe think about adding that back in?
 Not sure.
 Maybe qb start should do that only
 When finished or near finish -> $D_CELLS/$_cell is just $QCONF.
 Replace everything

+### IMPORTANT NOTES

+The right way to handle a jail that has a VM gw that's already running, is the load_params, or ctx_bootstrap needs to grab from the VM's RT_CTX, from a new CONTEXT global: INTIF (client interface), that should have already been tagged in the bhyve implementation with something like: INTIF="net-firewall:tap0,other-jail:tap1" and so on.
+This is because there's no other reliable way to store who's taps belong to whom

 ### Bugs